maksimryndin/goral/README.md

 * start you app with `instrumented_app | tee instrumented_app_logs_pipe` - you will see your logs in stdout as before and they also be cloned to the named pipe which is read by Goral.

 With this named pipes approach the `instrumented_app` restarts doesn't stop Goral from reading its stdin for logs.
-Just be sure to autorecreate a named pipe and a fake writer in case of a host system restarts.
+Just be sure to autorecreate a fake writer in case of a host system restarts.
 See also [Deployment](#recommended-deployment) section for an example.

 As there may be a huge amount of logs, it is recommended to filter the volume by specifiying an array of substrings (_case sensitive_) in `filter_if_contains` (e.g. `["info", "warn", "error"]`) and/or have a separate spreadsheet for log collection as a huge amount of them may hurdle the use of Google sheets due to the constant updates.